MelGrubb/BuilderGenerator/README.md

 For more complete documentation, please see the [documentation site](https://melgrubb.github.io/BuilderGenerator/) or the raw [documentation source](https://github.com/MelGrubb/BuilderGenerator/blob/main/docs/index.md).

-## Known Issues ##

-This project has moved to the .Net 6 version of source generators, which unfortuntely means that it's incompatible with Visual Studio 2019.
-It's also breaking the GitHub build pipeline at the moment.
-It all seems to work just fine in VS2022 though.
-If you're stuck on .Net 5 and VS2019, you can always use the v1.x series, although its usage is different.

 ## Installation ##

 BuilderGenerator is installed as an analyzer via NuGet package (https://www.nuget.org/packages/BuilderGenerator/).
 You can find it through the "Manage NuGet Packages" dialog in Visual Studio, or from the command line.